jeckt/trainer/README.rst

 #.
 Enable support for bulk add and delete of programming exercises

    #.
 (DONE) Refactor the exercises out of the trainer class
    #.
-Investigate using Python pickling to store exercises instead of txt
+(DONE) Investigate using Python pickling to store exercises instead of txt
+   #.
+Provide support for loading exercises via csv.
+For ease of updating
    #.
 Provide output to text for visual inspection?
    #.
 Add ids to exercises to enable easier adding/removing